 National Day for Truth and Reconciliation

-September 30th is a day to remember the impact the residential school programs have had on the people of Canada.
+September 30th is set apart in Canada as a day to remember the impact the residential school programs have had on the people of Canada.
 It is a day to honour and to reflect on the many children who died, and those who survived.
-It was only two years ago that 215 children were found buried on the grounds of a residential school in Kamloops, BC.
-Take time this week to check out these links and learn more about the Indigenous people who’s land we live on today.

 - Government of Canada – National Day for Truth and Reconciliation